infernojs/inferno/README.md

 ## Install

 Very much like React, Inferno requires the `inferno` and the `inferno-dom` packages for consumption in the browser's DOM.
+Inferno also has the `inferno-server` package for server-side rendering of fragments to HTML strings (differing from React's route of using `react-dom/server` for server-side rendering).

 NPM: